 Meeting Physical and Spiritual Needs Through the Love of Christ

-The Middle East has some of the world’s greatest physical and spiritual needs.
+The Frontlines: The Middle East has some of the world’s greatest physical and spiritual needs.
 Home to many unreached people groups, it is estimated that only 3 percent of foreign missionaries are serving there.
 Even though the Middle East was the birthplace of Christianity, Christians make up less than 2 percent of the population.
 In some of these nations, nearly 100 percent of their populations claim to be Muslim.

 Even though Christianity has become one of the world’s predominant religions, there are many places where Christians are persecuted, deprived of land or possessions, tortured and even killed for their faith.
 Often this occurs as part of governmental or religious policy.
-Due to oppressive political tension, religious conflict, and societal turmoil, many generations of families in the Middle East have lived under hardship, poverty and daily uncertainty.
+The Frontlines: Due to oppressive political tension, religious conflict, and societal turmoil, many generations of families in the Middle East have lived under hardship, poverty and daily uncertainty.
 Most have not experienced Jesus’ love being lived out by a believer since missionaries are not allowed in these nations.

 Yet Middle Easterners desperately need Christians to live among them to demonstrate God’s faithfulness.
 While many countries are closed to missionaries, caring people can practically demonstrate Christ’s love by meeting the many spiritual and physical needs that abound.
 Healthcare and education are desperately needed in these nations.
 While clinical and palliative care programs open doors, educational opportunities such as teaching English, children’s programs, and training leaders are evangelism and outreach opportunities.
 Informal schools provide basic education for refugee children.
+The Frontlines:

 Whether providing relief to frightened refugees via food, mattresses or blankets, while also offering Christian literature, missionaries and volunteers are meeting the basic needs of the people and sharing Jesus’ love.
 Over and over, they see God moving through personal relationships, hospitality, and services, which demonstrate and introduce Jesus.
 God desperately desires to share His love with every people group living in this challenging region.